cell-os/cell-os/deploy/aws/README.md

 An initial working prototype for the Amazon EC2-based elastic cell.

-It consists of CloudFormation template to stand a cell running cell-os-base.
+It consists of a CloudFormation template to stand a cell running cell-os-base.

                    cell-os-base deployment diagram